agilemation/Belkin-WeMo-Command-Line-Tools/README.md

 I have been pleasantly surprised by the high initial uptake of this utility, only expected a few downloads but have had hundreds in the first few days!
 Please file any issues/problem or bugs on github and will do my best to resolve.
 Additionally, I look forward to any pull requests or suggestions for improvements from anyone who has any ideas for bettering the tool or approach.
 Any newbie Bash/Shell Scripters that have had difficulty working with the language in the past may find working with this code a lot easier than they may have found "conventional" Bash/Shell they have worked on in the past.
 This is due to the humanistic approach to language that I use to implement my scripts.
 Again, I am very interested from anyone working or even reading the code as to how they find it as I am working on what will eventually become a new systems integration language in another thread so opinions are warmly welcomed!!!

+N.B.
+Initially inspired by the script found on this [Blog Post](http://moderntoil.com/?p=839) and with thanks to 'sklose' for putting the WSDL on a [GitHub Repository](https://raw.githubusercontent.com/sklose/WeMoWsdl/master/BasicService.wsdl)

 ## Installation
 ### Global
 For global installation of the package use: